AppMana/appmana-unity-plugin/README.md

  - Built-In Render Pipeline, HDRP or URP.
  - Use only one camera and one scene.
 Use Cinemachine wherever you would ordinarily use multiple cameras.
  - You can develop on a Windows or macOS device.
 Vulkan, DirectX 11, DirectX 12 or DirectX DXR will be used to render your game.
- - New InputSystem (`"com.unity.inputsystem": "1.4.4"`). `Input.mousePosition` and other legacy input approaches are **not supported**.
+ - You must use InputSystem (`"com.unity.inputsystem": "1.5.1"`). `Input.mousePosition` and other legacy input approaches are **not supported**.
 See [here for migration tips](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.3/manual/Migration.html).
+To ease migration, use `AppMana.Compatibility.Input`.
  - You **cannot** use overlay canvases.
 Use **Camera Space** in your canvases.
 In HDRP, use a custom pass to bypass postprocessing in your screen space canvas.
 See the HDRP template for a complete example.
  - Use a **Constant Physical Size** setting for your Canvas Scaler.
- - Do not use **Screen** properties.
-There is no screen when streaming remotely.
+ - Use the `AppMana.Compatibility.Screen` class instead of `UnityEngine.Screen`.
+ - `PlayerPrefs` are not supported.
+Use `AppMana.Compatibility.PlayerPrefs` or the `RemotePlayableConfiguration.playerPrefs` property.